johnjackoleary/cfi-commonplace-book/Lesson Plans/High-Performance/HP.1 Theory and Traffic Pattern.md

 	- [[MP]] background
 	- Danger of high MP and low RPM
 	- Throttle control difference in fixed-pitch vs constant speed
+	- Change of RPM impact on MP, and lack of impact conversely
 	- If loss of oil pressure, which pitch does the propeller fail to?
 - Preflight planning
 	- Selection of MP and RPM for cruise flight^[Good overview [here](https://www.aopa.org/news-and-media/all-news/1998/november/flight-training-magazine/engine-power-settings) from [[AOPA]]]